top of page

 As a trauma specialist I am often asked - is this a trauma presentation and response, is this Autism Spectrum Disorder (ASD) or is this something else?
 As such, I am trained in recognising both and can offer ASD assessments.

-Sometimes an ASD assessment is requested but it becomes apparent is not clinical appropriate.
+Sometimes an ASD assessment is requested but it becomes apparent is not clinically appropriate.
 Before proceeding with an assessment we will have a free telephone consultation to discuss your current concerns, get some initial information and determine if an ASD assessment is appropriate.

 What happens during an ASD assessment?